secretstartups/handbook/campaigns/index.html.md

 **Questions?
 Please feel free to ask in the [#marketing-campaigns slack channel](https://gitlab.slack.com/archives/CCWUCP4MS) or ask in the [#marketing slack channel](https://gitlab.slack.com/messages/C0AKZRSQ5) and tag @marketing-campaigns.**

+Below is a visual of the integrated campaigns (live, in progress, and scheduled) and how they connect to activation in regions and across segments.
+[See the full visual here](https://drive.google.com/file/d/16yxJe497spO4oXDj8EMCButP0D5bZiW5/view?usp=sharing) - GitLab Team Members Only

 ## What is involved in an Integrated Campaign?

 An integrated campaign is aligned to key go-to-market motions, decided in collaboration between marketing and sales, and built out by a [campaign core team](/handbook/marketing/campaigns/#campaign-core-teams).
-A [campaign manager](](/handbook/marketing/demand-generation/campaigns/)) will lead the effort, working closely with the campaign core team, to develop a [campaign bundle](/handbook/marketing/campaigns/#campaign-bundles) that is then used by all teams in marketing for [activation across channels and tactics](/handbook/marketing/campaigns/#campaign-activation), and integrated with revenue programs for a cohesive end-to-end experience for the prospective customer.
+A [campaign manager](/handbook/marketing/demand-generation/campaigns/) will lead the effort, working closely with the campaign core team, to develop a [campaign bundle](/handbook/marketing/campaigns/#campaign-bundles) that is then used by all teams in marketing for [activation across channels and tactics](/handbook/marketing/campaigns/#campaign-activation), and integrated with revenue programs for a cohesive end-to-end experience for the prospective customer.

 ### What is in a campaign bundle?
 {: #campaign-bundles}